kimothorick/Focusly/README.md

 > during operation.

 ### Commands
-This section is long; hence, to make it easier, there are toggles to make it readable.
+These section is long hence to make it easier, there are toggles to make it readable.

 <details>
 <summary>All Commands</summary>